 Example: If you have a covered loss of $1,000 and a deductible of $250, then you will be paid $750 (the difference between the covered amount of your loss and your deductible).

 Personal Liability coverage provides protection, including costs to defend you, when an injured person claims you accidentally caused bodily injury to someone or damage to someone else's property.
 This type of coverage involves your personal actions and does not extend to auto-related or business-related injury or damage.
 Personal Liability coverage does not respond to bodily injury or property damage to you or any other insured.
 Please refer to the policy form for details.

 Not everyone in your apartment is automatically covered.
 Coverage is provided to the person or persons named on the policy and their relatives who live in the apartment, including children, spouses, partners (but only if legally married or in a legally recognized civil union) , and parents.
 The policy also covers any other person under the age of 21 who lives in the apartment and is in the care of any person named as an insured on the policy.
 If you are sharing the apartment with a friend, boyfriend, girlfriend, or other person, that person is not covered under your policy unless added as an insured on the policy.

-If you move away from a pre-approved community, your insurance protection will follow you to your new address during a transition period, but you will want to make arrangements for replacement of this coverage.
-If you have a full renter’s insurance policy that includes coverage for your personal property, your coverage will continue at its full limit for up to thirty (30) days from the time you begin to move property to your new address.
-After thirty days, the limit of coverage for your personal property at your new address will drop to $5,000.
-Personal liability coverage, including coverage for negligently caused damage to a rented apartment covered by your policy will apply to a newly acquired residence for the remainder of the policy term after you move.
+Don’t worry, your Renters policy will follow you to your new address temporarily to give you time to Transfer your policy with us, or purchase replacement coverage, or cancel your insurance with us.
+Your personal property coverage will continue at its full limit for up to thirty (30) days from the time you begin to move your personal property to your new address.
+After thirty days, the personal property limit will drop to $5,000 at your new address.
+Personal liability coverage, including coverage for negligently caused damage to a rented apartment covered by your policy, will apply to a newly acquired residence for the remainder of the policy term after you move.